Imaginary cones and limit roots of infinite Coxeter groups: Fractal properties

 \begin{thm} Let $(\Phi,\Delta)$ be an irreducible root system.
 Assume that it is \emph{weakly hyperbolic}.
 Then: \begin{enumerate}[(i)] \item $\mathcal F = E=\h Q \cap \conv(E)$; \item $E$ is the unique non-empty, closed subset of $\hQact \cap \conv(\h\Delta)$, which is stable by $W$. \end{enumerate} \end{thm}

-\begin{rem} \begin{enumerate} \item In \cite{rank3}, Higashitani, Mineyama and Nakashima prove both conjectures of \cite[\S3.2]{HLR} in the case of rank $(n-1,1)$ root systems with $\Delta$ linearly independent.
+\begin{rem} ~ \begin{enumerate} \item In \cite{rank3}, Higashitani, Mineyama and Nakashima prove both conjectures of \cite[\S3.2]{HLR} in the case of rank $(n-1,1)$ root systems with $\Delta$ linearly independent.
 They also obtain, as a by-product of their work, Theorem~\ref{cor:minimal}(b) under these assumptions.
-Their proof is different than ours and based on a careful analysis of the limit roots by looking at $\h Q$ as a metric space $(\h Q, d_\Mpair)$.
-It would be interesting to see which part of their work could be generalized to based root systems of arbitrary ranks that are not necessarily weakly hyperbolic.
+Their proof is different from ours and based on a careful analysis of the limit roots by looking at~$\h Q$ as a metric space $(\h Q, d_\Mpair)$.
+It would be interesting to see which part of their work could be generalized to based root systems of arbitrary ranks that are not necessarily weakly hyperbolic. \item In the particular case where the root system is \emph{hyperbolic}, the theorem is implied by Theorem~\ref{thm:Qincl}, and $E=\mathcal F=\h Q$ is homeomorphic to an $(n-2)$-sphere (see Remark \ref{rk:Fhyp}). \end{enumerate} \end{rem}